10 Best Herbal Creams For Peripheral Arterial Occlusive Disease

 ginkgo biloba cream

-Ginkgo biloba herbal creams are often used as complementary therapy for peripheral arterial occlusive disease (PAOD), a condition characterized by reduced blood flow to the limbs due to narrowed arteries.
+Ginkgo biloba herbal creams are often used as a complementary therapy for peripheral arterial occlusive disease (PAOD), a condition characterized by reduced blood flow to the limbs due to narrowed arteries.

 2. Zingiber officinale